Application

 Creating the orientations group.

-The contacts and faults data channels can be created by providing a true or false value in the script dialogue.
+The contacts, faults and unconformities data channels can be created by providing a true or false value in the script dialogue.

 _images/is_contact_script.png